-They are not sensitive to changes in pressure, temperature or viscosity.
+PD meters are not sensitive to changes in pressure, temperature or viscosity.
 The meter's displacement and K-Factor do not need to be compensated for these changes.

 Accuracy and Turndown ratio varies widely by type and manufacturer, but many meters fall in the range of 0.1% to 1.0% of reading, with Turndowns ranging from 10:1 to 200:1 or more.
 Due to their high accuracy, PD meters are the most widely used meters for custody transfer applications.

 Prices of positive displacement meters can vary widely.
-A simple water meter at your curb may cost less than $100, while prices for larger meters can run up to several thousand dollars.
+A simple water meter for your home may cost less than $100, while prices for larger meters can run up to several thousand dollars.